 Comparing Asset Classes

-Normalised risk and return data from Table-01 are illustrated graphically, in the scatters of Chart-02, with risk shown horizontally, and return on the vertical axis.
+Normalised risk and return data from Table-01 are illustrated graphically in the scatters of Chart-02.
+Observed risk is shown horizontally, and annualised return on the vertical axis.
 A dashed diagonal indicates equilibrium of risk and return.
-The scatter to the left refers to current data, the one to the right shows values of 12 months previous, as comparison.
+The scatter to the left refers to current data, the one to the right shows values 12 months ago.

-Table-02 shows actual values for all composite indices at fixed points in time: ten, five and three years ago, 12 months ago, latest year end and latest month end.
-In the lower portion of the table, the corresponding rates of return are calculated.
-The best (green) and worst (red) performing asset class of each period is highlighted, regardless of sign.
+Table-02 shows actual values for all composite indices at fixed points in time: ten, five and three years ago, 12 months ago, latest year-end and last month.
+Please note that all baskets have an identical base value of 100 at the end of 1999.
+In the lower portion of the table, rates of return over a number of time frames are indicated.
+The best (green) and worst (red) performing asset class of each period is highlighted.

 Jumping to a base anchored at the end of 1999, Chart-07 shows annualised rates of return from 31.12.1999 to date.